Titan submersible implosion: OceanGate

-OceanGate was a private company, initiated in 2009 by Stockton Rush and Guillermo Söhnlein.
-From 2010 until the loss of the Titan submersible, OceanGate transported paying customers in leased commercial submersibles off the coast of California, in the Gulf of Mexico, and in the Atlantic Ocean.
+OceanGate is a private company, initiated in 2009 by Stockton Rush and Guillermo Söhnlein.
+From 2010 until the loss of the Titan submersible, OceanGate had transported paying customers in leased commercial submersibles off the coast of California, in the Gulf of Mexico, and in the Atlantic Ocean.
 The company was based in Everett, Washington, US.

 Rush realized that visiting shipwreck sites was a method of getting media attention.
 OceanGate had previously conducted voyages to other shipwrecks, including its 2016 dive to the wreck of aboard their other submersible Cyclops 1.
 (A near disaster on that expedition was recounted in Vanity Fair in 2023.)
 In 2019, Rush told Smithsonian magazine: "There's only one wreck that everyone knows ...
-If you ask people to name something underwater, it's going to be sharks, whales, Titanic".
+If you ask people to name something underwater, it's going to be sharks, whales, Titanic."

 Titanic

-The Titanic was a British ocean liner that sank in the North Atlantic Ocean on 15 April 1912, after colliding with an iceberg.
+The Titanic was a British ocean liner that sank in the North Atlantic Ocean on April 15, 1912, after colliding with an iceberg.
 More than 1,500 people died, making it the deadliest sinking of a single ship at the time.
 In 1985, Robert Ballard located the wreck of the Titanic 320 nmi from the coast of Newfoundland.
-The wreck lies at a depth of about 3810 m.
+The Titanics wreck lies at a depth of 2100 fathom.
 Since its discovery, it has been a destination for research expeditions and tourism.
 By 2012, 140 people had visited the wreck site.